Want to know one of the best tools you can use to reveal your abs and get a ripped, strong, and stable core?

-Even though we’re focusing on our abs with these exercises, the swinging and lifting of our kettlebell involves a lot of shoulder mobility and strength.
+Even though we’re focusing on our core with these kettlebell ab exercises, the swinging and lifting of our kettlebells involve a lot of shoulder mobility and strength.

-Be sure to perform a thorough 5- to 10-minute dynamic warm up before doing these exercises.
+Be sure to perform a thorough 5- to 10-minute dynamic warm-up before doing these kettlebell ab exercises.
 This should include light aerobic work followed by dynamic stretches, such as shoulder swings or even a vinyasa flow.